beyondstorage/specs/rfcs/140-unify-list-behavior.md

 **Returns**

 oi - An object iterator.
-You can retrieve all the object by `Next` and `IterateDone` will be returned while there are no items anymore.
+You can retrieve all the objects by `Next` and `IterateDone` will be returned while there are no items anymore.

 err - It's nil if no error.